cuzy-app/clean-theme/docs/README.md

 ## Overview

 - Modern, smooth and uncluttered theme
-- Module configuration to customize colors, fonts, borders sizes and to add custom SCSS code
+- Module configuration to customize colors, fonts, borders sizes and to add custom SCSS code (with upload/download functionality)
-- On large screens: the 2 top menu bars of the default theme are merged
+- On large screens: the two top menu bars of the default theme are merged
 - On small screens:
     - the second menu becomes a bottom menu bar
     - on scrolling down, the top and bottom menus are hidden